Samsung/tizen-docs/docs/application/native/tutorials/details/native-removed-history.md

-# Removed functions and enumerations of Tizen Native API
+# Removed Functions and Enumerations of Tizen Native API

 This page describes the functions and enumerations that were removed since Tizen 3.0.